3liz/lizmap-mapbuilder-module/tests/README.md

 ## Linters

-In order to test your code with linters, you can refer to the [linter readme file](../LINTERS.md).
+In order to test your code with linters, you can refer to the [contributors readme file](../CONTRIBUTING.md).